 - insert a thin tube through your cervix into your uterus

-- use a combination of medical tools and a suction device to gently take the pregnancy tissue out of your uterus
+- use a combination of medical instruments and suction device to gently take the pregnancy tissue out of your uterus

 Once your abortion is over, you’ll rest in a recovery area with our medical staff until you feel better and are ready to leave.
 We offer special tea, snacks and opportunities for support.

 A D&E procedure usually takes between 10 and 20 minutes.
-Your appointment will take longer because you’ll need to have an exam, read and sign forms, get your cervix prepared, and stay in the recovery room afterwards for up to about an hour.
+Your clinic visit that day will take longer because it includes an ultrasound, lab work, exam, counseling/ consenting, preparing your cervix, and stay in the recovery room afterwards for up to about an hour.

-Are you thinking about birth control?
+Are you thinking about contraception?
 In most of our clinics, you can get an implant, shot, or prescription for birth control while you’re there.
 Most Whole Woman’s Health clinics can put an IUD in your uterus soon after your abortion.
 Ask our staff if you are interested!

 Like any medical procedure, there are some risks.
-Two things affect the chances of problems – the later you get the abortion, and if you have sedation or general anesthesia.
+A few things that affect your risk level include your medical and pregnancy history, the gestation of your pregnancy, and if you have sedation or general anesthesia.

 Serious complications are really rare, but can happen.
 These include: